-BigQuery Connector¶
+BigQuery Connector

-The BigQuery Connector allows you to load data from your existing BigQuery and load it into Tinybird.
+The BigQuery Connector allows you to load data from your existing BigQuery into Tinybird.
+You can load full tables or load the result of a SQL query.

 The BigQuery Connector is fully managed and requires no additional tooling.
 You can define a sync schedule inside Tinybird and execution is taken care of for you.

-Loading a BigQuery table¶
+Load a BigQuery table

-Loading a BigQuery table in the UI¶
+Load a BigQuery table in the UI

 Open the Tinybird UI and add a new Data Source by clicking the + icon next to the Data Sources section on the left hand side navigation bar (see Mark 1 below).